ethangclark/r2v/README.md

 ### mobx

-While it is not recommended, if you wish to use better-mobx's version of mobx directly, you may via `import { mobx } from 'better-mobx'`
+While it is not recommended, if you wish to use mx2's version of mobx directly, you may via `import { mobx } from 'mx2'`

 ## gotchas